 New York Holidays

-A name weighted with countless associations, from sophisticated glamour to street-life grittiness.
-We’ve all been to New York in our day-dreams.
+New York City, a name weighted with countless associations, from sophisticated glamour to street-life grittiness.
+We’ve all been to visit New York in our day-dreams.
 We’ve been there a thousand times or more in the movies.
-Now it’s time for your feet to pad that famous grid system, step into those mile high elevators and mosey across Central Park.
+Now, on your holiday to New York, it’s time for your feet to pad that famous grid system, step into those mile high elevators and mosey across Central Park.
 Time to dive into the subway, ‘be’ in one of those yellow taxis and take the ferry to Staten Island.
 Time in fact to get the T shirt: ‘I love NY’ or ‘Big Apple’.
 We defy anyone to go and not get bitten.
 New York has an absolute sense of its own identity.
 As do New Yorkers.

 Located in middle-upper Manhattan, Central Park is the single most visited urban park in all of the United States, drawing in approximately 40 million visitors each and every year.
 With 843 acres of greenery and activities to explore, it’s easy to see why so many people are so eager to pay it a visit.